aetperf/aetperf.github.io/_posts/2020-01-20-Fetching-AROME-weather-forecasts-and-plotting-temperatures.md

 ## Download the latest forecasts

-The first thing we need to do is guess the latest available run from Meteo France.
+The first thing we need to do is guessing the latest available run from Meteo France.
 In order to do that, we have the following function inspired from [this](https://github.com/TimLepage/MeteoPredictor/blob/982dadda3e1f60558accfc8f9c9a3fe8bfd405b2/METEO/METEO_VISUALISATION_SIMPLE/PYTHON/RequeteAromeHD.py ) repo:

 ```python